hitesh-ag1/NVFlare/docs/confidential_computing/detailed_cc_sequence_diagram.md

 # Basic CC Sequence Diagrams

-## Preparation
+#### open questions

-* Question
+* prepare:
   * do we need to register two types of policies:
           1) what policy that this device will accept ?
           2) what policy ( claim(?) ) that this device has ?
+* local attestation and policy enforcement:
+  * what's the purpose of the CC orchestration service (CC Orchestrator) ?

+* If both CC SDK and CC Orchestrator are needed,
+  * who is working on CC orchestrator APIs ?

+## Preparation

 ### Preparation Actions: register_policy()

 * We use FL Server, FL Client to indicate the Client nodes and Server in Federated Computing setting
 * For non-High Availability Case, FLARE will have one (1) FL server + Many (N) FL Clients
-* For High Availability Case, FLARE will have two (2) FL server + One (1) overseer + Many (N) FL Clients
+* For High Availability Case, FLARE will have two (2) FL server + Many (N) FL Clients
-* Node here represent individual node (FL Server, FL Client, FL Overseer, FL job Client)
+* Node here represent individual node (FL Server, FL Client, FL job Client)

 ```mermaid
 sequenceDiagram